Drawing by Joseph Grajales

-PrerequisitesThis course is part of RISD's Advanced Program for High School Students, a collegiate-level program for students ages 15–18 in grades 10–12.
+PrerequisitesThis course is part of RISD's Advanced Program Online, a pre-collegiate program for students ages 15–18 in grades 10–12.
 This is part 2 of 2 sessions that complete the course.

 Applies Towards the Following Certificates

-- Advanced Program for High School Students : Essential Fundamentals: Experiential Drawing
+- Advanced Program Online : Essential Fundamentals: Experiential Drawing